1948–49 NHL season

 The 1948–49 NHL season was the 32nd season of the National Hockey League.
-In a rematch of the previous season, Toronto defeated Detroit in the Stanley Cup final to win the championship.
+Six teams played 60 games each.
+In a rematch of the previous season, Toronto defeated Detroit in the Stanley Cup Finals to win the championship.

 League business

 Rule changes

 A new rule, often called the "Durnan Rule", was introduced for the start of the season stating that goalies cannot be the captain or an alternate captain and wear the "C" or "A".
 Specifically, NHL Rule 14-D (today's rule 6.1) read: No playing Coach or playing Manager or goalkeeper shall be permitted to act as Captain or Alternate Captain.

 This rule was introduced because Bill Durnan, Montreal Canadiens goalie and captain, would frequently leave his crease to dispute calls with the referees.
 Opposing teams claimed that this would give the Canadiens unscheduled timeouts during strategic points in games.
 It would be another sixty years before another goalie would be captain.
 From 2008 until 2010, the Vancouver Canucks had Roberto Luongo as their captain, the seventh goalie to serve as a captain in the NHL.
 The rule remained in place, however, and Luongo could not 'act' as captain during games.